AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 })
 ```

-Whats left to do now is to wire it up with our bot object, finally getting rid of that `eslint-disable`...
+What's left to do now is to wire it up with our bot object, finally getting rid of that `eslint-disable`...

 ![](https://i.imgur.com/hqCPgv9.png)